Overview

 on Firestore events

 Run Cloud functions on database events.
 They are non-blocking: they run after writes.
-We use the term sanitization instead of validation, since they don't prevent writes.
+As they don't prevent writes, we don't call it validation.
+Instead we use the term sanitization.

 sanitize data post-write